gotofritz/quick_and_dirty/README.md

 quick and dirty scripts
 ===============
- collect_html_fragments.rb = used to extracts bits of HTML from some scraped files
+captain_mandolin/ = utilities to download, postprocess and manage videos and audio from youtube